Sikorsky CH-148 Cyclone: Operational history

 In December 2021, the RCAF found cracks on the tails of 19 of the 23 CH-148s which had been delivered, leaving only 2 CH-148s without defects (the other 2 were already in long-term maintenance and had not been inspected), compromising Operation Lentus.
 The RCAF claimed that the issue had been addressed by the end of 2021, and CH-148 detachments continued to be deployed frequently on operations around the world throughout 2022.
-By December 2022, 26 out of 28 helicopters had been delivered, with most in Block 2 configuration.
+In October 2025, the 28th and final helicopter in Block 2 configuration was delivered.